iona-b/blog-posts/Recursion Revealed/README.md

 1. A Base Case
     - Usually this is activated when a specific condition is met, for instance when the input reaches 0.
-    - When the function reaches the base case, the function stops calling itself and returns the result.
+    - When the function reaches the base case, it stops calling itself and returns the result.
 2. Logic to Reach Base Case
     - This is where the function performs logic that will bring us closer to the base case.
-    - For instance, if the condition for the base case is that the input is equal to 0, this logic could be subtracting from the base case.
+    - For instance, if the condition for the base case is that the input is equal to 0, this logic could be that 1 is subtracted from the input on each call.
     - Without this logic, we could get stuck in an infinite loop.
 3. Recursive Call
     - The recursive call is where we call the function within itself.